bmcollings/bmcollings/README.md

 ### Hi there 👋

+I'm an IT reasearch specialist aiming to help researcher develop their programming skills.

+Paticularly interested in geospatial and remote sensing.

 <!--
 **bmcollings/bmcollings** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.